Kraggle09/kraggle09.github.io/docs/projects.markdown

 # Minecraft
 ## Datapacks
 ![Minecraft DnD](/assets/projects/minecraft-dnd.png)
-This was the first datapack that I've made, and definitely the one I'm nmost proud of.
+This was the first datapack that I've made, and definitely the one I'm most proud of.
 It currently adds all major/minor species from DnD to Minecraft, each one giving unique stats and abilities.
 I created it on December 8th, 2024.
 [Github](https://github.com/kraggle09/dnd-datapack)
 [Planet Minecraft](https://www.planetminecraft.com/data-pack/minecraft-dnd-6481428/)